percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

    the steps described below are not performed.
 The EKT parameter set contains the EKTKey, EKTCipher, and the SRTP Master Salt.

-3. The EKTCiphertext authentication is checked and it is decrypted, as described in (#cipher), using the EKTKey and EKTCipher found in the previous step.
+3. The EKTCiphertext authentication is checked and is decrypted, as described in (#cipher), using the EKTKey and EKTCipher found in the previous step.
 If the EKT decryption operation returns an authentication failure, then the packet processing stops.